Inverted World

-In the novel, an entire city and its residents travel slowly across a supposedly alien planet on railway tracks (it is left unclear to the reader whether it truly is not planet Earth).
+In the novel, an entire city and its residents travel slowly across an unknown planet on railway tracks.
 The city's engineers lay track ahead of the city, reusing old track the city has crossed over.
 Many people are unaware that the city is even moving.
 A crisis ensues as its population decreases, the people grow unruly, and an obstacle looms ahead.

 Plot

 The book consists of a prologue and five parts.
 The first, third and fifth sections are narrated in the first person by the protagonist, Helward Mann; the second follows Helward, but is written in the third person; while the prologue and fourth part center on Elizabeth Khan, also from the third person perspective.

-Helward lives in a city called "Earth", which is slowly being winched along at an average speed of 0.1 miles per day (0.16 km per day) on four railroad tracks northward toward an ever-moving, mysterious "optimum".
+Helward lives in a city called "Earth", which is slowly being winched along at an average speed of 0.1 mile per day (0.16 km per day) on four railroad tracks northward toward an ever-moving, mysterious "optimum".
 The city, which Helward estimates is 1500 ft long and no more than 200 ft high, is not on the planet Earth; the sun is disc shaped, with two spikes extending above and below its center.
 The city's inhabitants live in the hope of rescue from their lost home world.

 Upon reaching adulthood at the age of "six hundred and fifty miles", Helward leaves the crèche in which he has been raised and becomes an apprentice Future Surveyor.
 His guild surveys the land ahead, choosing the best route.
 The Track Guild tears up the track south of the city to re-lay in the north.
 Traction is responsible for moving the city, while the Bridge-Builders overcome terrain obstacles.
 The Barter Guild recruits labourers ("tooks") from the primitive, poverty-stricken nearby villages they pass, as well as women brought temporarily into the city to help combat the puzzling shortfall of female babies.
 The Militia provides protection, armed with crossbows, against tooks resentful of the city's hard bargaining and the taking of their women.

 Only guildsmen (all male) have access to the outside world and are oath-bound to keep what they know a secret; in fact, most people do not even know the city moves.
 Helward's wife Victoria becomes somewhat resentful when he is reluctant to answer questions about his work.

 The purpose and organisation of the city is laid out in a document written by the founder: Destaine's Directive, with entries dating from 1987 to 2023.
 Helward reads it, but it does not satisfy his curiosity as to what the optimum is or why the city continually tries to reach it.